Progress Report January 2022

 Pretty useful for Joy-Cons!

-While updating the AMD FidelityFX Super Resolution (FSR) dependency to the latest version, Moonlacer changed the text string to replace the brackets around the Vulkan Only message with parenthesis, for consistency with all the other text in our interface.
+While (FSR) dependency to the latest version, Moonlacer changed the text string to replace the brackets around the Vulkan Only message with parenthesis, for consistency with all the other text in our interface.

-In a similar vein, gidoly corrected a series of spelling mistakes in the strings describing the name of commercial gamepads, namely the PlayStation and Xbox controllers.
+In a similar vein, gidoly corrected a series of spelling mistakes in the strings describing the name of commercial gamepads, namely the and controllers.

-v1993 also made changes, so that now using the Colourful theme allows Qt to use the system-wide colours in *NIX systems , instead of forcing dark ones.
+v1993 also made changes, so that now using the Colourful theme , instead of forcing dark ones.

 Default by popular demand